 Mollie Tibbetts' father warns possible abductor not to 'escalate this any further'

-The father of missing Iowa college student Mollie Tibbetts warned Tuesday that whoever she may be with should not “escalate this any further” as the reward for information leading to her safe return has swelled to more than $270,000.
+The father of missing Iowa college student Mollie Tibbetts warned Tuesday that whoever she may be with should not “escalate this any further,” as the reward for information leading to her safe return has swelled to more than $270,000.

 Tibbetts, a 20-year-old University of Iowa sophomore, was last seen jogging in the Brooklyn, Iowa area on July 18.
-The search for her – which is approaching the 3-week mark -- has drawn national attention and her father Rob believes somewhere out there, someone made a “horrible mistake.”
+The search for her – which is approaching the 3-week mark -- has drawn national attention and her father, Rob, believes somewhere out there, someone made a “horrible mistake.”

-“You obviously don’t want to harm Mollie so just let her go and then deal with the consequences of what you’ve done so far, but don’t escalate this any further,” he told ‘Fox & Friends’ when asked if he has a message for a possible abductor.
+“You obviously don’t want to harm Mollie so just let her go and then deal with the consequences of what you’ve done so far, but don’t escalate this any further,” he told "FOX & Friends" when asked if he has a message for a possible abductor.

 Police in the rural Iowa city have been tight-lipped about details surrounding the investigation into her disappearance, and they have not named any suspects.